Nicolas Moreno de Alboran

-Nicolas Moreno de Alboran (Nicolás Moreno de Alborán; born July 14, 1997) is an American tennis player.
-He has a career-high ATP singles ranking of world No. 107, achieved in January 2025, and a doubles ranking of No. 301, achieved in June 2025.
-Moreno de Alboran has won three ATP Challenger singles titles.
+Nicolas Moreno de Alboran (Nicolás Moreno de Alborán; born July 14, 1997) is an American professional tennis player.
+He has a career-high ATP singles ranking of No. 107 achieved on January 6, 2025 and a doubles ranking of No. 301, reached on June 30, 2025.

+Moreno de Alboran plays mostly on the ATP Challenger Tour, where he has won three titles in singles and one in doubles.

 Career

 2018–2019: College years

 Moreno de Alboran played collegiate tennis for University of California, Santa Barbara, and he made sporadic appearances on the ITF circuit.

 2019–2021: Turned professional

 He turned professional in 2019, and following a period of inactivity caused by the Covid-19 pandemic, he progressed to regular appearances on the ATP Challenger Tour during the second half of the 2021 season.

 2022–2023: First Challenger title, ATP, Major and top 125 debuts

 He won his first Challenger title at the 2022 Braga Open in Portugal.

 He reached the top 200 at world No. 188 on February 20, 2023, following a third Challenger final at the Chennai Open where he lost to Max Purcell.
 He reached the top 150 on June 12, 2023, following his second Challenger title at the 2023 Tyler Tennis Championships.

 Ranked No. 131, he made his Grand Slam tournament debut at the 2023 US Open after qualifying.

 He also qualified for the 2023 Sofia Open, making his ATP debut, entering the main draw as lucky loser but lost to Jurij Rodionov.